Description

 Movement Control Benefits

-- Maintains sushi roll arrangement
+1. Maintains sushi roll arrangement

-- Reduces topping smudging during movement
+2. Reduces topping smudging during movement

-- Supports clean separation for mixed sushi sets
+3. Supports separation for mixed sushi sets

-- Minimizes roll breakage during delivery
+4. Minimizes roll breakage during delivery

 Service And Packing Advantages